 By the early nineteenth century, the problem of abandoned or orphaned children in urban areas, especially London, reached alarming proportions.
 The workhouse system had been instituted in 1834 to house orphans as well as other vulnerable people in society who could not support themselves in exchange for work.
 But it was a brutal environment where vulnerable orphans and abandoned children, lived and worked alongside the mentally ill, physically disabled, unmarried mothers, and the elderly.

 To help with orphans, orphanages had been established in the late 1700s.
 However, young children were generally “boarded out” in rural areas and girls over fourteen years old sent to industrial training homes.
 Boys between the ages of thirteen and seventeen were trained for various occupations for which it was determined they were mentally and physically fit.
 Moreover, conditions in orphanages were sometimes as bad as workhouses.
-Charles Dickens was aware of the problems related to orphans and poor children and used them in his novels to focus on their plight realizing that such stories would have a greater impact than any pamphlet he could write.
+Charles Dickens was aware of the problems related to orphans and poor children.
+He consequently became involved in Victorian era Ragged Schools and used the distress of orphans and abandoned children in his novels to focus on their plight realizing that such stories would have a greater impact than any pamphlet he could write.

 When the idea for boarding out was suggested, not everyone saw it as a feasible alternative to workhouses or orphanages.
 One person designated as “your humble servant” wrote to the editor of the Ulverston Advertiser questioning whether it was good practice to board out children in the late 1800s: